z9xt/genesis_devtools/README.md

 ## Versions

-Simver is used for project versioning.
+Semver is used for project versioning.
 There are three types of versions:
 - stable version
 - release candidate version
 - development version